eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

 What really distinguishes interfaces from classes in Ceylon is that interfaces are *stateless*.
 That is, an interface may not directly hold a reference to another object, it may not have initialization logic, and it may not be directly instantiated.
-Ceylon neatly avoids the need to perform any kind of "linearization" of supertypes.
+Thus, Ceylon neatly avoids the need to perform any kind of "linearization" of supertypes.

 ## Polymorphic attributes